bobwol/facebook-chatbot-tutorial/README.md

 3. `lt --port 5000`
 4. you will see something like this: `https://gqgh.localtunnel.me which is your public base URL`
 6. setup Facebook webhook with the just received url https://developers.facebook.com/docs/messenger-platform/product-overview/setup#webhook_setup
+7. go to your Facebook page and send a message.
+The bot will echo back :memo::speech_balloon:

 **Note** : everytime you restart the webserver you also have to restart the localtunnel, setup the webhook, unsuscribe the page and suscribe it again to the new webhook.